Evidence for fast thermalization in the plane-wave matrix model

-The BMN matrix model that represents the plane wave geometry with maximal supersymmetry solves the problem of describing gravitons by having a different classical solution for each graviton.
+The BMN matrix model, which represents the plane-wave geometry with maximal supersymmetry, solves the problem of describing gravitons by having a different classical solution for each graviton.
 Each of these gravitons is represented by a fuzzy sphere.
 We lose the ability to perform collisions with asymptotic states that scatter from each other.
-However, as shown in \cite{BTranc}, there are initial conditions where the fuzzy spheres are displaced with respect to each other and we can set up periodic brane collisions (crossings) instead.
+However, as shown in \cite{Berenstein:2010bi}, there are initial conditions where the fuzzy spheres are displaced with respect to each other and we can set up periodic brane collisions (crossings) instead.
 The period for these setups, $\tau$, is independent of the details of the graviton branes and their velocities.
-This lets us measure time with a clock that has a well defined physical interpretation.
-These crossings have classical instabilities associated with them: some degrees of freedom are tachyonic during a brief time of the $\tau$-period and grow until the system backreacts.
-The growth of fluctuations has been understood with a linearized analysis \cite{BTranc} and in the present letter we extend that analysis to the rest of the thermalization event where the dynamics is very non-linear.
+This lets us measure time with a clock that has a well-defined physical interpretation.
+These crossings have classical instabilities associated with them: some degrees of freedom are tachyonic during a brief time of the $\tau$-period and grow exponentially in the number of crossings until the system back-reacts.
+The growth of fluctuations has been understood with a linearized analysis \cite{Berenstein:2010bi} and in the present letter we extend that analysis to the rest of the thermalization process where the dynamics is very non-linear.
 Classically these fluctuations can be set to zero, but they will be present in the full dynamics because of quantum mechanics.